tumcms/Open-Infra-Platform/Documentation/markdown/FAQ.md

 The FAQs are not in any particular order.

+---
+## Setting up

+### <a name="version"></a> I have [software X] [version Y] installed on my machine.
+Will the installation still work?

+The OIP only works with the versions listed in [setup instructions](./SetupHelp.md).
+No guaranty is given for other versions.

+Other tested versions (please help us extend this list if you succeed with not-yet listed versions):

+- CMake: 3.18.2

+### <a name="cmake_warnings></a> CMake shows a lot of red warnings in its log panel.

+That is expected behaviour.
+As long as it says *Configuring done* or *Generation done* you're good to go!

+### I deviated from the default install folders for third party libraries.
+How to proceed?

+You're on your own here.
+There should be some CMake variables prepared, however this has not been thoroughly tested.

+---
-### Compilation
+## Compilation

+### Compiling IFC libraries takes a long time.

+Welcome to the club!

-> Error C2977: 'boost::mpl::list': too many template arguments
+### Error C2977: 'boost::mpl::list': too many template arguments

-Compile *OpenInfraPlatform.Commands.UpdateCoostMPL* in the solution.
+Compile **OpenInfraPlatform.Commands.UpdateBoostMPL** provided in the solution in folder `OpenInfraPlatform.Commands`.

-> warning C4127: conditional expression is constant
+### Warning C4127: conditional expression is constant

-You can safely ignore it, if it comes from an IFC library.
+You can safely ignore it, if it comes from an auto-generated IFC library.

-> warning C4251: class '...' needs to have dll-interface to be used by clients of class '...'
+### Warning C4251: class '...' needs to have dll-interface to be used by clients of class '...'

-You can safely ignore it, if it comes from an IFC library.
+You can safely ignore it, if it comes from an auto-generated IFC library.

-> warning C4506: no definition for inline function
+### Warning C4506: no definition for inline function

-You can safely ignore it, if it comes from an IFC library.
+You can safely ignore it, if it comes from an auto-generated IFC library.

+---
-### UI
+## UI

-> How do I navigate the viewport?
+### How do I navigate the viewport?

 See [wiki](https://github.com/tumcms/Open-Infra-Platform/wiki/Camera-control).